Employment Law Solicitors

 Loading

-Funding options
+What Funding options do you offer?

 Payment on an hourly rate

-A solicitor’s hourly rate usually reflects their level of experience and seniority.
-Paying a solicitor on an hourly rate to deal with the whole of a claim in the tribunal or court is the most traditional method of funding.
-It secures you comprehensive assistance from day one, but you will need to consider whether the cost of proceeding with a claim outweighs the value of it.
-Typically speaking, a claim for unfair dismissal will cost at least between ÂŁ3,000 – ÂŁ4,000 plus VAT and associated costs, such as barristers and tribunal fees.
+Typically speaking, a claim for unfair dismissal will cost at least between £6,000 – £8,000 plus VAT and associated costs, such as barristers fees.
 Fees in civil claims can exceed this amount.
 However, if your claim far exceeds the value of the estimated fees to be incurred and you are prepared to accept the risk that it may not succeed, then this could be a good method of funding for you.

 You should however be aware that only in a small minority of cases are legal costs recoverable from your opponent in tribunal proceedings.